 Run WebStorm for the first time

-When you run WebStorm for the first time, or after you have upgraded it from a previous version, some steps are required to complete the installation, customize your instance and start working with the IDE.
+When you run WebStorm for the first time, some steps are required to complete the installation, customize your instance, and start working with the IDE.

 Select the user interface theme